 Well-intentioned people worldwide keep monkeys as pets.
 Within primate habitat countries, there may be long traditions of monkey keeping.
-Opportunities may be frequent (for example, when an infant monkey’s mother is killed as a result of crop-raiding, or appears for sale in a local market).
-The extent to which the concept of animal welfare is developed and/or important will vary between some countries or cultures.
+Opportunities may be frequent (for example, when an infant monkey’s mother is killed as a result of crop foraging, or appears for sale in a local market).
+The extent to which the concept of animal welfare is developed and important varies between countries and cultures.

 Pet monkeys - often macaques - frequently appear in the international press, in viral videos, in films and television shows, dressed in human clothing, eating human foods, and in close proximity to human families.
-It’s not hard to understand how people could fail to understand how damaging and inappropriate it is to keep a pet monkey.
+It’s not always obvous just how damaging and inappropriate it is to keep a pet monkey.
 Research has indicated that seeing images of chimpanzees, lemurs, squirrel monkeys and capuchin monkeys in close proximity to humans (and in human-built environments) may increase human desire to keep one as a pet and misunderstand the threats that primates face in the wild.
 It is reasonable to suspect that these findings are applicable to macaques.

 Educational programmes have the potential, in the long term, to drastically reduce the practice of macaque pet-keeping at its source.
 However, education is usually not a short-term fix and in places, the volume of macaques being kept in pets has reached crisis point.

-It is not known how many rescue centres that house macaques exist Across Asia.
-What is certain is that wildlife rescue facilities vary enormously in size, scope, expertise and resource availability.
+It is not known how many SARCs house macaques across Asia (although see the AfA Sanctuaries and Rescue Centers Coalition, launched in 2022).
+What is certain is that wildlife rescue facilities and sanctuaries vary enormously in size, scope, expertise and resource availability.
 Worldwide, the terms “sanctuary” and “rescue center” are disputed and often remain legally undefined, and the terms can be used by facilities that harm animal welfare more than improving it.
 The Global Federation of Animal Sanctuaries defines a sanctuary broadly as a facility that "rescues and provides shelter and care for animals that have been abused, injured, abandoned or are otherwise in need."
 This means:

-Rescue centers are not always willing or able to house macaques.
-The Endangered Primate Rescue Centre in Vietnam, for example, rescues and rehabilitates gibbons, langurs, and lorises (“Vietnam’s endangered and critically endangered primate species”) but does not have the capacity to handle macaques.
-Those centers that do house them (for example, a network of government-run rescue centres in Vietnam) are often overfull, and faced with the choice of turning macaques away, or seriously compromising the welfare of existing residents in order to accommodate more.
+SARCs are not always willing or able to house macaques.
+The Endangered Primate Rescue Centre in Vietnam, for example, rescues and rehabilitates gibbons, langurs, and lorises, but does not have the capacity to handle macaques.
+Those centers that do house them (in Vietnam, primarily a network of government-run rescue centers) are often overfull, and faced with the choice of turning macaques away, or seriously compromising the welfare of existing residents in order to accommodate more.